JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 ## Description

 Since my first milestone, I have worked on the Bluetooth connection and the code that allows the Bluetooth to control the DC motors.
-I was able to successfully connect the Bluetooth modules to the motors, and now, by simply tilting the second Bluetooth module, I can move the robot forward, backward, right, and left—as demonstrated in the code at the bottom of the website.
-During this process, I was surprised by how much easier it became to debug my code once I understood it more thoroughly.
-Another unexpected realization was that building the hardware for the robot was about three times easier than writing and troubleshooting the software needed to control it.
+I was able to successfully connect the Bluetooth modules to the motors, and now, by simply tilting the second Bluetooth module, I can move the robot forward, backward, right, and left as demonstrated in the code at the bottom of the website.
+During this process, I was surprised by how much easier it became to debug my code once I understood it more.

 ## Challenges